Skip to Content

 Don’t limit this recipe to only a homemade apple pie.
 This crock pot creation is far too versatile for that!
 From breakfast spreads to decadent desserts, this easy crockpot mixture can be the star ingredient in a variety of dishes.

-• Pancakes and Waffle Topping: Level up your breakfast game by spooning some warm apple pie filling over our barley pancakes or yeast waffles.
+• Pancakes and Waffle Topping: Level up your breakfast game by spooning some warm apple pie mixture over our barley pancakes or yeast waffles.

 • Smoothie Ingredient: Blend a scoop into your morning smoothie for an apple pie-flavored start to your day.